rschapiro/Portfolio/content/posts/a-later-update.md

 ---

 # General stuff
 Hello again, bloggen!
 It's been a while.
 Last week got a bit overwhelming.
 I started up a small 2D platformer project with Alex and i wanted to finish my Blender Donut tutorial so that I would be able to make sprites for the game.
-Unofrtunately this took more time than expected, so we had to shift plans slightly.
+Unfortunately this took more time than expected, so we had to shift plans slightly.

 Instead during this week I put the Donut project on hold, and started working on the character model for the player you would be using in the game.